Wonderful subgroups of reductive groups and spherical systems: Quotients of type ( )

-Let $\s$ be a spherical system admitting a quotient $\s/\Delta'$ of type ($\mathscr L$), one would like to construct the generic stabilizer $H$ of $\s$ starting from the generic stabilizer of $\s/\Delta'$.
+Let $\s$ be a spherical $G$-system admitting a geometrically realizable quotient $\s/\Delta'$ of type ($\mathscr L$).
+We propose here a conjectural construction of the wonderful subgroup $H$ of $G$ associated with $\s$ starting from the wonderful subgroup of $G$ associated with $\s/\Delta'$.

-The construction we propose is here below.
-At present, the only proof of the below conjectures that we can imagine would be case-by-case after reducing to the list of primitive spherical systems.
+The interest of this procedure is its great generality, and the fact that its proof reduces to the verification of the conjecture below, which can be easily checked on any given example.

-We introduce an additional hypothesis which makes the description easier and excludes only ``a few'' special quotients of type ($\mathscr L$).
-A color is called {\em negative} if is $\leq0$ on the set of spherical roots (in this case it is moved by a unique simple root).
-A negative color is called {\em interior} (resp.\ {\em exterior}) if is moved by a simple root belonging (resp.\ not belonging) to the support of a spherical root.
-We assume that $\Delta'$ is minimal, there exist exterior negative colors of $\s/\Delta'$ that are interior or not negative as colors of $\s$ and there exist no interior negative colors of $\s/\Delta'$ that are not negative as colors of $\s$.
-This implies that $\Delta'$ is of type ($\mathscr L$), see \cite{BL11}.
+We introduce an additional hypothesis which actually makes the description of $H$ easier and excludes only a few special minimal quotients of type ($\mathscr L$).

+A color of $\s$ is called {\em negative} if is $\leq0$ on the set of spherical roots of $\s$ (in this case it is moved by a unique simple root).
+A negative color is called {\em exterior} if is moved by a simple root not belonging to the support of a spherical root.

+Let $\Delta'$ be any minimal good distinguished set of colors of $\s$, such that \begin{itemize} \item[-] there exist exterior negative colors of $\s/\Delta'$ that are not exterior or not negative as colors of $\s$, \item[-] every negative color of $\s/\Delta'$, that is not negative as color of $\s$, is exterior. \end{itemize} Then $\Delta'$ is of type ($\mathscr L$), see \cite[\S2.3.5]{BL11}.